Where did the inspiration for Branch come about?

 The ability to think critically and creatively will continue to be incredibly important in the future.
 Problems (and their solutions) are only becoming more complicated, and employers need to see that you have the ability to keep up.

-Speaking of the future, what do you envision for Bureau?
+Speaking of the future, what do you envision for Branch?
 What does the future have in store?

 Ready to Become the Next Success Story?